 International registration, health, and insurance coverage process: If you are approved for internship credit and your internship experience is in a country other than the US, you must complete steps to register your travel plans online and ensure that you have medevac, repatriation, and health insurance.
 If you do not have such insurance coverage, you must enroll (there is a charge of approximately $75 per month).
 If you are an international student with an internship experience in your home country, you do not have to purchase the insurance but you still need to register your travel plans.
 Specific instructions will be included in your internship credit award notification.
 Students should consult the CDC, Parton Health Center and/or their health care provider on recommended vaccinations.
 Please see 4 Simple Steps for Safer Travel.

 Q Where's the application, what are the deadlines, and how do I apply for a credit-bearing Winter Term internship?

-The 2021 Winter Term Application for Credit application will be made live after the College releases its policy decisions about Winter Term.
-We expect these decisions in early October.
-Once the application is live a student will complete an application for credit by creating an Experience in Handshake and attaching required paperwork to the Experience.
+The 2022 Winter Term Application for Credit is now live and students may apply for credit once they have secured their internship.
+The student will complete an application for credit by creating an Experience in Handshake and attaching required paperwork to the Experience.

-1) Have your resume approved by visiting with a Peer Career Advisor at Quick Questions.
+1) Have your resume approved by a CCI Peer Career Advisor at Quick Questions.
 A CCI-approved resume is a requirement for applying for internship credit and is STRONGLY ENCOURAGED when applying for internships.
 Resume approval may require more than one visit.

 3) Find a faculty member who will agree to serve as your academic sponsor.
 See related FAQs.

-Steps to complete after the Application for Winter Term Credit is live in Handshake:
+After you submit the Application for Winter Term Credit in Handshake:

 - Your Faculty Academic Sponsor will complete an Academic Sponsor Approval form - a link to this form will automatically be sent to the faculty member after your internship supervisor has submitted their form and will be due 3 days after receipt.